pyblish/pyblish-by-example/chapters/11-validating-ii.md

 Collection typically runs and sets the stage for validation, and once validation is complete Pyblish takes a moment to consider whether any of the plug-ins that ran threw an error.
 If so, it stops processing and returns control to the user.

-This behaviour is paramount to publishing and can be visualised graphically like this.
+This behavior is paramount to publishing.
+If you think back to [Quickstart](Quickstart.md) earlies in this guide, you may remember the following visualisation of it.

 ![image](https://cloud.githubusercontent.com/assets/2152766/12515092/752725ea-c11e-11e5-923c-ace968721a38.png)